 On Nov.
 14, 2018, Japanese same-sex couples announced they will file a barrage of marriage-equality lawsuits in district courts in multiple cities.

 A constitution bench of the Supreme Court of India unanimously legalized gay sex Sept.
 6, 2018, decriminalizing 18% of LGBT people on the planet.
 Adults having sex in private can no longer be jailed for "carnal intercourse against the order of nature."
 Given the court ruling's expansive language, LGBT activists immediately began talking about marriage equality.

 Mexico can only get marriage equality state by state.
-Thirteen of the 31 states along with the federal district Mexico City have gotten there, leaving 18 states to go.
-States with legislation currently on the move include Baja California Sur, Durango, México (there's a state named México), Nuevo Leon, San Luis Potosí, and Yucatán.
-Here is my full article tracking progress and explaining processes.
+Thirteen of the 31 states and the federal district Mexico City have gotten there, leaving 18 states to go.
+I have a separate article with the details here.

 Northern Ireland, which is part of the United Kingdom, doesn't have a government because the Democratic Unionist Party and Sinn Féin power-sharing agreement collapsed in January 2017 and hasn't been restored due to disagreement about marriage equality, local language rights and other issues.
 It is possible any resolution to the impasse could see introduction of equal marriage in the last major area of the United Kingdom that doesn't have it.
 There are also ongoing efforts to bring in marriage equality via a vote of the UK Parliament in London and via court challenges.